 Abolitionists in Newport

 Although he was encouraged to ditch his abolitionist efforts, both by other Quakers who feared for the safety of the couple, as well as by slave hunters, he dug in.
-For the Coffins, they saw business drop in their store as pro-slavery folks shopped elsewhere.
-But business fortunately picked up.
+For the Coffins, they saw their business drop in their store as pro-slavery folks shopped elsewhere.
+But, business picked up.
 New settlers were moving in all around them.
-A good thing, because harboring these escaped slaves wasn’t cheap.
+A good thing, because harboring the freedom seekers wasn’t cheap.

-Coffin wrote, ” The number of those who were friendly to the fugitives increased in our neighborhood as time passed on.
-Many were willing to aid in clothing them and helping them on their way, and a few were willing to aid in secreting them, but the depot seemed to be established at my house…”
+The number of those who were friendly to the fugitives increased in our neighborhood as time passed on.
+Many were willing to aid in clothing them and helping them on their way, and a few were willing to aid in secreting them, but the depot seemed to be established at my house…

 For many of the families in the area, it was the reason they had moved here in the first place.
 They wanted to help with the anti-slavery efforts but they hadn’t known how.
 Newly married Levi and Catharine Coffin changed all of that.The Levi Coffin House was the Grand Central Station of the Underground Railroad.
 Click To Tweet